 A photo doesn’t move, the light doesn’t shift, and you can stop and start at will.
 It fits in with our busy lives.
 You can dedicate your head-space in concentrated 20-minute bursts and get results.

-Think of a camera as just another tool.
-It provides the artist with a reference to be played around with as they see fit.
+Think of a camera as just another drawing tool.
+It provides the artist with a reference image to be played around with as they see fit.

 Learning to draw exclusively from photographs does, however, present some dangers.
 You can end up being a slave to the image.
 This is a constant problem for me.
-There is too much detail.
+There is too much detail and it’s difficult to unsee it.

 In true life, the brain distills the most important elements from the view, a camera, in contrast, captures everything.
 And a lens distorts perspective.
 A camera lens is not the same as a human eye.
 Amateurs don’t always recognize the difference and don’t compensate for it.

-It’s wise to practice freehand first by using the ‘blocking in’ method but it WILL go wrong.
+It’s wise to practice freehand first by using the ‘blocking in’ method but you must accept that it will go wrong.
 It takes time and practice to ‘see’ properly.

-A shorter learning curve is to grid the photo.
+A shorter learning curve uses the grid method with a photo.

-I like to make a black and white photocopy of my photograph and enlarge it to the size I want to draw it.
+I like to make a black and white photocopy of my photograph and enlarge it to the size I want to draw the picture.

 Grid the copy.
 Try drawing either side of a ruler for accuracy.
 Do the same very, very lightly on your drawing paper.
 It must be accurate.